-Benzodiazepines are habit-forming prescription drugs that are used for the treatment of several stress-related conditions, such as anxiety disorders, insomnia, epilepsy and even alcohol withdrawal.
-Often nicknamed “benzos,” benzodiazepines have the power to become highly addictive if they aren’t used properly.
+Benzodiazepines are habit-forming prescription drugs used to treat several stress-related conditions, such as anxiety disorders, insomnia, epilepsy and even alcohol withdrawal.
+There are many different formulations of benzodiazepines, along with many different brand names.
+Often nicknamed “benzos,” these drugs can become highly addictive if they aren’t used properly.

-Benzodiazepine withdrawal is when the brain and body begin to rid itself of the drug and may go into a state of shock.
-Uncomfortable withdrawal symptoms can result if a person suddenly stops using benzos.
-This reaction is due to how the drug acts on neurotransmitters.
-The drugs impact the gamma aminobutyric acid, or GABA receptors in particular, but these receptors are not meant to respond to artificial GABA stimulants like benzos, so the brain may “believe” that it no longer needs to produce its own natural gamma aminobutyric acid.
-When a person stops taking benzos, their body is suddenly without this necessary acid that it became accustomed to.There are many different formulations of benzodiazepines, along with many different brand names of the drug.
+Benzodiazepines impact the brain’s gamma-aminobutyric acid (GABA) receptors in particular.
+However, these receptors are not meant to respond to artificial GABA stimulants like benzos, so the brain may “believe” that it no longer needs to produce its own natural GABA.
+When a person stops taking benzos, their body is suddenly without this necessary acid that it became accustomed to.

-- Memory Loss
+- Memory loss

 - Slurred speech

 - Difficulty sleeping

 - Nausea and vomiting

 - “Benzo belly“

 Benzodiazepine Withdrawal Timeline